coding-quizzer/scheduler/CompStructure/CompStructure.md

 ### InterviewerListItem
   - State:
   - Props: name(str), avatar(url), selected(bool), setInterviewer(func)
+  - Used By: InterviewerList

 ### InterviewerList
   - State:
   - Props: interviewers (array of objects with id, name, and avatar keys), setInterviewer(func), interviewer(num)
+  - Used By: Application

+### Appointment/Header
+  - State: NO STATE
+  - Props: time(str)
+  - Used By: Appointment

+### Appointment/Empty
+ - State: NO STATE
+ - Props: onAdd(func)
+ - Used By: Appointment